jon-chun/sentimentarcs_notebooks/README.md

   <h3 align="center">SentimentArcs - Emotion in Text</h3>

   <p align="center">
-    An end-to-end pipeline to detect, extract, process and anlayze sentiment analysis over time in text.
+    An end-to-end pipeline to detect, extract, process and anlayze emotion over time in text.
     <br />
     <a href="https://github.com/othneildrew/Best-README-Template"><strong>Explore the docs »</strong></a>
     <br />